2. Detailed Contents of the Gazetteer

 The Scottish Parliament has jurisdiction over the whole of Scotland (as referred to in Acts of Union of 1706 and 1707).

 The National Assembly for Wales was created by the Government of Wales Act 1998.
-The Assembly has the power to develop and implement policy in a range of areas including agriculture, education, health, economic development, the environment, housing, local government, social services, tourism, transport and the Welsh Language.
-The sixty members of the Assembly delegate their executive powers to the First Secretary, who is elected by the whole Assembly.
-The First Secretary in turn delegates responsibility for delivering the executive functions to a number of Assembly Secretaries.
-Together they form the Assembly's executive committee, the Assembly Cabinet, which makes many of the Assembly's day to day decisions.
+It was renamed 'Senedd' (cognate with 'Senate') in 2020.
+It has the power to develop and implement policy in a range of areas including agriculture, education, health, economic development, the environment, housing, local government, social services, tourism, transport and the Welsh Language.
+The sixty members of the Assembly delegate their executive powers to the First Minister, who is elected by the whole Assembly.
+The First Minister in turn delegates responsibility for delivering the executive functions to a number of Ministers.
+Together they form the executive committee, the Cabinet, which makes many of the Senedd's day to day decisions.

-The "Wales" covered by the Assembly is that area deemed to be "Wales" by the Local Government Act 1972 for the purposes of local government.
-It differs slightly from the Wales referred to in the Laws in Wales Act 1535 (i.e. the act which united England and Wales into one country) since this Act attached several small parts of Wales to Shropshire, Herefordshire and Gloucestershire.
-These areas are within "England" within its meaning in the Local Government Act 1972 and hence are not covered by the National Assembly for Wales.
+The "Wales" covered by the Senedd is that area deemed to be "Wales" by the Local Government Act 1972 for the purposes of local government.
+It differs slightly from the Wales referred to in the Laws in Wales Act 1535 (i.e. the act which united England and Wales into one jurisdiction) since this Act attached several small parts of Wales to Shropshire, Herefordshire and Gloucestershire.
+These areas are within "England" within its meaning in the Local Government Act 1972 and hence are not covered by the Senedd.